Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 Brattin said he wasn't surprised that labor groups — whom he accused of "forced unionization" — would be out to stop right to work.

-“I think it’s a pretty sad situation that we’re in that we have to continually...go to the ballot with the initiative petition process that we have that’s so open-ended — the ability to truly, I guess, misinform people to sign onto something," Brattin said.
+“I think it’s a pretty sad situation that we’re in that we have to continually ... go to the ballot with the initiative petition process that we have that’s so open-ended — the ability to truly, I guess, misinform people to sign onto something," Brattin said.

 Brattin said he thought the initiative petition process, which allows citizens to put issues on the ballot by collecting signatures, is important, but he thought it needed reform and accused campaigns of misinforming people who sign petitions.